jmdesiderio/react-web-starter/docs/general/files.md

 * `.gitignore`: Tells `git` to ignore certain files and folders which don't need to be version controlled, like the build folder.

-* `.travis.yml` and `appveyor.yml`: Continuous Integration configuration<br/>
-  This boilerplate uses [Travis CI](https://travis-ci.com) for Linux environments and [AppVeyor](https://www.appveyor.com/) for Windows platforms, but feel free to swap either out for your own choice of CI.

 * `package.json`: Our `npm` configuration file has three functions:

   1. It's where Babel and ESLint are configured